 ENGIE assists companies and governments in setting and meeting climate targets.

-The transportation sector is the United States' largest contributor to greenhouse gas emissions, and in order to decarbonize it and the rest of the economy by 2050 Biden is aiming to electrify much of the U.S. vehicle fleet — and bring the power sector to 100% carbon-free by 2035.
+The transportation sector is the United States' largest contributor to greenhouse gas emissions, and to decarbonize it and the rest of the economy by 2050 Biden is aiming to electrify much of the U.S. vehicle fleet — and bring the power sector to 100% carbon-free by 2035.
 His administration's new report finds that building 500,000 new public EV chargers is "a key strategy" for reducing emissions.